lorenzoorsingher/ASA_Glovojs/README.md

 - [x] fix order of parcels in plan generation
 - [x] reimplement agent blocking logic

-- [ ] fix crossover for multiple agents
+- [x] fix crossover for multiple agents
 - [ ] make sure player_parcels are handled correctly in the planner
 - [ ] make sure parcels are correctly memorized
-- [ ] fix bfs crashing when position is not round
+- [x] fix bfs crashing when position is not round
 - [ ] rethink logic when it's time to replan (due to delivery or plan end)
 - [ ] penalize too many plan changes
 - [ ] check if carried parcels are correcly evaluated when replanning
+- [ ] rework parcels clock